 My First Visit to Oceanside: We arrived at Oceanside the day after Thanksgiving.
 It was 45F & raining as I stopped at Inns, guest houses & cafes asking about lodging for the night.
 I had given up hope & was driving out of town when my wife spotted the small "Vacancy" sign at

 Oceanside Inn.
 The Inn keeper showed us a lovely room with a great view.
-The Inn is a 1950's style motel, but in tip top condition.
+The Inn is a 1950's style motel, but in tip top condition having been recently remodelled.
 Happily, we settled into a suite with a perfect view.

-High on the mountain overlooking Oceanside, conifers sway as the barely audible surf crashs onto the shore below.
+High on the mountain overlooking Oceanside, conifers sway as the barely audible surf crashes onto the shore below.

 The village of Oceanside has many small "cabin" rentals (photos above show typical) & most are administered by nonresident managers.
 The place is lovely but small.
 Cell phones don't work here.
 These factors combine in a way that leaves "drive up" visitors "scratching" for a place to stay.
 While it is best to plan ahead, one place that does have a resident managers is "The Three Arch Inn".
 Below are links to two local hotels.
 Note: Oceanside is a pleasant 80 minute drive from Portland.